canvasxyz/canvas-docs/docs/api.md

 ```

 You can refer to the [SQLite
-reference](https://www.sqlite.org/lang_expr.html) to learn to build more
+reference](https://www.sqlite.org/lang_expr.html) for more advanced
-advanced queries and routes.
+query strategies.
 Here are a few examples:

 * Use GROUP BY and [aggregate
   functions](https://www.sqlite.org/lang_aggfunc.html) like count(),